Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Bayswater North is below the national average.
-The median income is $53,749 and the average income is $61,379.
-In contrast, Greater Melbourne has a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Bayswater North would be approximately $58,183 (median) and $66,443 (average) as of September 2025.
-Census 2021 income data indicates that incomes in Bayswater North cluster around the 51st percentile nationally.
-The predominant income cohort spans 36.4% of locals (3,381 people), falling within the $1,500 - $2,999 category, similar to the metropolitan region where this cohort represents 32.8%.
-Housing affordability pressures are severe in Bayswater North, with only 82.9% of income remaining, ranking at the 45th percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Bayswater North is $53,749 and average income stands at $61,379.
+This contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164 during the same period.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, estimated median income as of September 2025 would be approximately $58,183, with average income at $66,443.
+Census data from 2021 shows that household, family and personal incomes in Bayswater North are around the 51st percentile nationally.
+Income brackets indicate that 36.4% of locals (3,388 people) fall within the $1,500 - $2,999 category, similar to the metropolitan region where this cohort represents 32.8%.
+Housing affordability pressures in Bayswater North are severe, with only 82.9% of income remaining post-housing costs, ranking at the 45th percentile nationally.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income